The Insolvency Review: Austria

 The Austrian subsidiary, which was established in Austria only for tax reasons, is part of the Brazilian Odebrecht group, which is involved in one of the biggest corruption scandals in Latin America.
 In 2016, the Brazilian group, which faces liabilities amounting to billions, pleaded guilty for corruption and bribery and accepted a fine of US$3.5 billion in the US.
-Odebrecht E&P GmbH has no employees and solely acts as holding company for subsidiaries in Angola, Peru and Venezuela.24 According to its last financial statement, Odebrecht E&P GmbH's liabilities amount to €117 million.
+Odebrecht E&P GmbH has no employees and solely acts as holding company for subsidiaries in Angola, Peru and Venezuela.26 According to its last financial statement, Odebrecht E&P GmbH's liabilities amount to €117 million.
 Professional creditors' organisations estimate the Odebrecht E&P GmbH's liabilities exceed €100 million, ranking it among the biggest insolvencies in 2020 liability-wise.27 On 26 April 2021, the insolvency proceedings were terminated.28 In August 2021, the Vienna Commercial Court opened new bankruptcy proceedings over Odebrecht E&P GmbH.29

 With €33.2 million in liabilities, the insolvency of the restaurant franchise company Vapiano, whose restaurants offer pizza, pasta and salads, ranks among the more prominent insolvency cases within Austria.
-In Germany, Vapiano SE applied for the opening of insolvency proceedings in Cologne by end of March 2020.
-The Austrian subsidiary followed shortly after in April.
+In Germany, Vapiano SE applied for the opening of insolvency proceedings in Cologne at the end of March 2020.
+The Austrian subsidiary followed shortly after in April 2020.
 In Austria, 14 Vapiano locations and more than 700 employees are affected, excluding international franchisees.
-The company already faced financial difficulties in the autumn of the previous year.
-The increasing competition from competitors such as L'Osteria and eventually the collapse of shares in Vapiano by two-thirds, as a result of the national coronavirus lockdowns, brought year-to-date losses to more than 90 per cent.26
+The company already faced financial difficulties in the autumn of 2019.
+The increasing competition from competitors and eventually the collapse of the share price by two-thirds, as a result of the national coronavirus lockdowns, brought heavy losses.30

 The initial restructuring proceedings of Vapiano Restaurant Betriebs- und Beteiligungs GmbH with 612 employees and Walfischgasse 11 'Moulin Rouge' Gastronomie GmbH with 61 employees were eventually converted into bankruptcy proceedings.
-Twelve Vapiano restaurants throughout Austria have been taken over by the Donhauser group, which operates restaurants, cafes, bars and catering services.31 The Austrian branch of the German Vapiano SE with 52 employees applied for secondary insolvency proceedings on 15 June 2020.27
+Twelve Vapiano restaurants throughout Austria have been taken over by the Donhauser group, which operates restaurants, cafes, bars and catering services.31 The Austrian branch of the German Vapiano SE with 52 employees applied for secondary insolvency proceedings on 15 June 2020.32

 Ancillary insolvency proceedings

-Despite the insolvency of the Vapiano franchise where ancillary proceedings have been opened against certain group companies (Vapiano SE Austrian branch, see above), there have not been considerable ancillary insolvency proceedings opened in Austria over the past 12 months.
+Despite the insolvency of the Vapiano franchise, where ancillary proceedings were opened on 15 June 2020 against certain group companies (Vapiano SE Austrian branch, see above), there have not been considerable ancillary insolvency proceedings opened in Austria over the past 12 months.

-1 Eva Spiegel is a partner and Paul Krepil is an associate at Wolf Theiss.
+1 Eva Spiegel is a partner and Alexander Zollner is a counsel at Wolf Theiss.

 2 For natural persons, additional types of proceedings are applicable: (1) insolvency proceedings applicable to natural persons; and (2) garnishment applicable to natural persons.
 This article will focus on the applicable regime for businesses only.